 Unfortunately, we all will have to deal with peer pressure at some time in our lives.
-Although peer pressure, the influence our peers have on our lives, is usually something that we deal with as children and teenagers, peer pressure is also definitely present for adults.
+Although the influence our peers have on our lives is usually something that we deal with as children and teens, this sort of pressure is also definitely present for adults.

-As adults, our spouses, friends, friends of spouses, and co-workers can all be our peers, and our peers can change as we get older.
-Likewise, our definition of what makes up a social circle can change, so peer pressure can be experienced at any age and in any situation.
-Usually, the term “peer pressure” is used when talking about behaviors that are not desirable, such as abusing alcohol or drugs.
-It is not usually used to describe more socially acceptable behaviors, such as exercising or studying.
-Drugs and peer pressure, for instance, can go hand-in-hand.
+As adults, our spouses, friends, and co-workers can all be our peers.
+Likewise, our definition of what makes up a social circle can change, so peer persuasion can be experienced at any age and in any situation.
+Unfortunately, peer pressure and substance abuse, often go hand-in-hand.

 - Social media contacts